 There are criminal offences set out in state and territory statutes regarding behaviour that is a gross violation of privacy or the taking photographs and video or audio recordings result in the creation of material that offends community standards, the offences include:

-The use of a camera or digital device (such as the camera function of a mobile phone) for indecent purposes; or to make an image of a child engaged in a private act for prurient purposes; or to make indecent images of a child under the age of 16; or engage in the practice of ‘upskirting’; and there are offences related to committing indecent or offensive acts in a public place;
+The use of a camera or digital device (such as the camera function of a mobile phone) for indecent purposes; or to make an image of a child engaged in a private act for prurient purposes; or to make indecent images of a child under the age of 16; or engage in the practice of ‘upskirting’; and there are offences related to committing indecent or offensive acts in a public place.
+It is important to consider whether the behaviour of the photographer meets the requirements of the legislation as to what behaviour or state of mind the legislation intends to criminalise.
+For example, offences related to committing indecent or offensive acts in a public place require an “exhibitionist” element.
+That is, the purpose of the legislation is to address behaviour that causes a person to be insulted or offended by the acts of exhibitionism, rather than a person is offended by being photographed or offended at photographs being taken in a public place.

 - In addition to the offences under state or territory law regarding the use of a camera or digital device; the use of the Internet to transmit, publish or access material that offends community standards can also be an offence;